3 reasons your growth marketing team may not be a growth driver

 #3 Unclear marketing ROI

-Some marketing teams struggle to quantify the return on marketing investments at the revenue level.
-There can also be uncertainty among management about whether the marketing team is adequately resourced and if marketing activities are yielding optimal returns.
+Some growth marketing teams struggle to quantify the return on marketing investments at the revenue level.
+There can also be uncertainty among company management about whether their marketing team is adequately resourced and if marketing activities are yielding optimal returns.

-If the management is uncertain of the impact or proper resourcing of the marketing team, my advice is to use an outsourced marketing strategist to audit the current status and offer solutions for short-term & long-term growth paths.
+If the management is uncertain of the impact or proper resourcing of the growth marketing team, my advice is to use an outsourced growth marketing consultant to audit the current status and offer solutions for short-term & long-term growth paths.

-It's crucial to define marketing ROI, determine appropriate marketing budgets, resources, KPIs and objectives, and systematically start tracking marketing performance.
+It's crucial to define marketing ROI, determine appropriate marketing budgets, resources, KPIs and objectives, and systematically start tracking marketing performance and marketing-driven revenue.

 This means taking a new strategic approach to growth marketing that links marketing to sales and company growth.

-Transform your marketing team into a growth machine
+Transform your growth marketing team into a growth machine

 • Assess with an expert your current marketing efforts, pinpoint what works and what doesn't, identify obstacles, and discover ways to boost performance with a new short-term/long-term marketing strategy for accelerating growth.

-• Optimize both your Sales and Marketing performance to drive revenue, resource these teams wisely, and create cost savings.
+• Optimise both your Sales and Marketing performance to drive revenue, resource these teams wisely, and create cost savings.

-Unlock your in-house marketing team's potential by removing growth blockers, allowing for a lean Sales-Marketing engine.
+Unlock your in-house growth marketing team's potential by removing growth blockers, allowing for a lean Sales-Marketing engine.

 Previous